Hawaiian Electric suspends disconnections for nonpayment through June 30

 Since late March, meter reading has been scaled back.
 Bills for residential accounts are being estimated based on the previous month’s usage.

-Once the meters are read, and bills reflect actually electricity usage, Hawaiian Electric warned that residential bills may actually be higher, particularly when most households are adhering to stay-at-home orders.
+Once the meters are read, and bills reflect actual electricity usage, Hawaiian Electric warned that residential bills may actually be higher, particularly when most households are adhering to stay-at-home orders.

 Customers will still be responsible for paying their electric bills, but those who are having difficulty paying them are urged to contact customer service so payment options and schedules can be arranged to help ease financial challenges during the pandemic.